mblukac/reputation-olm-abm/README.md

-# Reputation systems and recruitment in online labor markets: insights from an agent-based model [replication materials]
+# Reputation systems and recruitment in online labor markets: insights from an agent-based model

 [Martin Lukac](https://mblukac.github.io)